-Now there is some suggestion for those whose GPU Temperature remains high.
+Now there are some suggestions for those whose GPU Temperature remains high.
 These tips can help you increase the lifespan of your GPU and help you increase the mining hash rate.

-GPU overclocking does indeed give you better hash rates but at the same time, this technique puts more stress on your GPU.
-This stress cause increase in GPU temp which resultantly decreases the capacity of GPU mining.
+GPU overclocking indeed gives you better performance while playing games but at the same time, this technique puts more stress on your GPU.
+This stress cause increase in GPU temp which resultantly decreases the lifespan of your GPU.

-The miner program for GPU mining display power which the graphic cards are consuming.
+The miner program for GPU mining displays the power that the graphic cards are consuming.
 Along with this feature these programs you can also check GPU temp.
-But as a precautionary measure, you should have MSI Afterburner, VRAM or CPUID GPU-Z to monitor GPU temperature.
+But as a precautionary measure, you should have MSI Afterburner, VRAM, or CPUID GPU-Z to monitor GPU temperature.

 - Use a better thermal interface material. (apply thermal paste)

 - Increase fan speed to push more air through the heat sink.